gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

 * Definition configuration file is **declarative**.
   - Declarative: defines **WHAT** the end result or desired state is.
   - Imperative: defines the exact steps to follow - **HOW**.

+### HOW IT WORKS
- * IT / Cloud providers allow creating/managing their resources through GUI console and CLI or API, the last one being faster.
+ * IT / Cloud providers allow creating/managing their resources through GUI console, CLI and or API, the lastest one being faster.

 ![](./_terra-images/How_TF_works.png)

 ### [Providers](/IaC/Terraform/TF_providers.md)